dikayx/spoofy/README.md

 ## Features

--   📧 Check SPF, DKIM, and DMARC records
+-   📧 Check MX, SPF, DKIM, and DMARC records
+-   🔒 Check the SSL status of the domain
+-   🔍 View detailed information about each record
 -   📋 Get an overview of the records' status
 -   🛡️ Get recommendations for each record